How To Make Red Chimichurri

 Step 2: Add the red peppers and remaining dry ingredients and pulse till a chopped (but not minced) consistency.
 Transfer the ingredients to a mixing bowl.

 Step 3: Add in the olive oil, lemon juice, and vinegar.
-Fold the ingredients together and add additional salt as desired.
+Fold the ingredients together and add additional kosher salt as desired.

 olive oil being added to a bowl of red chimichurri